KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Gestures.md

 For instance, a ``Gestures/GestureButton`` can be used to apply many gestures to a single button, a ``Gestures/RepeatTimer`` can be used to repeat an actio, and there are also some types to configure space gestures.

-The namespace doesn't contain protocols or open classes, or types that are meant to be top-level ones.
-It's meant to be a container for types used by top-level types, to make the library easier to overview.
+The namespace doesn't contain protocols, open classes or types that are meant to be top-level ones.
+It's meant to contain types used by top-level types, to make the library easier to overview.